jfayaz/Compute_RZZ_Params/README.md

       'GM_Input_File'      --> GM Input File containing the time-histories, DT and RRUP (as mentioned above)
       'Results_Folder'     --> Folder that will contain the output RZZ parameters 'Damping_Ratio'      --> Damping Rato of SDOF
-      'Periods_for_Sa'     --> Periods for computing Sa for both components (after rotations as per the provided reference) of GMs
+      'Periods_for_Sa'     --> Periods for computing Sa for both components (after rotation as per the provided reference) of GMs

 OUTPUT:

 The code will create 3 sub-folders inside 'Results_Folder' which include:

-      'Non_Pulse_Like_GMs'    -->  contains RZZ parameters of GMs classified as Non-Pulse-Like 'Pulse_Like_GMs'        -->  contains RZZ parameters of GMs classified as Pulse-Like 'Pulse_Classification'  -->  contains Pulse Classification parameters
+      'Non_Pulse_Like_GMs'    -->  contains RZZ parameters and Component Sa (after rotation as per the provided reference) of GMs classified as Non-Pulse-Like
+      'Pulse_Like_GMs'        -->  contains RZZ parameters and Component Sa (after rotation as per the provided reference) of GMs classified as Pulse-Like
+      'Pulse_Classification'  -->  contains Pulse Classification parameters